Julia-Martins/SurvivingGothanNight/README.md

 # SurvivingGothanNight
-It's my first game project.
-I used C# and Unity.
+### This is my first game project, developed using C# and Unity, and completed entirely by myself.